ronnieshafran/nba-game-ranking/README.md

 ## NBAGameRanking

-**Master branch deployed at http://www.nbagameranking.com**
+**This project is hosted at http://www.nbagameranking.com**

 You wake up early in the morning.
 You have time to watch a game or two before you have to go to work.

 You grab a cup of coffee, sit in front of your screen and start browsing tonights games.
 How will you decide which game you should watch?

 Well, that's what this app is for: todays games are sorted, either by highest scoring game or closest one, in a SPOILER-FREE table.

 This way, you know you're guaranteed to watch a good game! (or at least one with a lot of buckets...)